mpratama/curses-menu-pi/README.md

-# curses-menu-pi
+### curses-menu-pi

-backup of various script
+Backup of various script from my raspberry pi